GetDKAN/dkan/README.md

 ## What is DKAN?

-[DKAN](http://nucivic.com/dkan) is a Drupal-based open data platform with a full suite of cataloging, publishing and visualization features that allows governments, nonprofits and universities to easily publish data to the public.
+[DKAN](http://nucivic.com/dkan) is a Drupal-based open data tool with a full suite of cataloging, publishing and visualization features that allows governments, nonprofits and universities to easily publish data to the public.
 DKAN is maintained by [NuCivic](http://nucivic.com).

 ## Data publishers